 - Does not graduate at the study programme of the first level within 12 months after the end of the last semester; unless the student repeated the year during the study or changed the study programme or module- then his/her status is ceased at the end of the last semester.

-- A student does not graduate at the study programme of the first level within 12 months after the end of the last semester for justified reasons; (unless the student repeated the year during the study or changed the study programme or module – then his/her status is ceased at the end of the last semester);
+- He/she does not graduate at the study programme of the second level within 12 months after the end of the last semester (unless the student repeated the year during the study or changed the study programme or module – then his/her status is ceased at the end of the last semester).

 The below listed competences are valid for students enrolled in the 1st year of the study programme in the 2020/21 academic year.
 For students enrolled in the 2nd year of the study programme in the 2020/21 academic year, and all students enrolled in the study programme up to and including in the 2019/20 academic year, the previous competences are applicable if students education progress is regular (PREVIOUS COMPETENCES OF THE STUDY PROGRAMME).

 - Ability to put knowledge into practice and original, creative problem solving in new or unusual contexts;

 - The ability to conduct in-depth critical analysis, synthesis and anticipation of solutions and consequences;

 - Mastering research methods, procedures and processes, deepening critical and self-critical judgment;

 - Development of communication skills and abilities, mastery (cooperation, coordination, leadership, co-creation) of communication in the international environment, including with experts in other fields;